-Along with SAP LeanIX and WalkMe, Signavio is providing structure to both SAP and non-SAP initiatives — though many users of Signavio are unfamiliar with the extent of its capabilities.
+Along with SAP LeanIX and WalkMe, Signavio is designed to provide structure to both SAP and non-SAP initiatives — though many users of Signavio are unfamiliar with the extent of its capabilities.

-With responses from 163 ASUG members who are involved in their organizations’ SAP business transformation, including SAP S/4HANA, ASUG found that organizations are well on their way to moving to S/4.
+Gathering responses from 163 ASUG members who are involved in their organizations’ SAP business transformation, including SAP S/4HANA initiatives, this recent ASUG research assessed that most member organizations are well on their way to moving to S/4.
 Nearly three-quarters of respondents (74%) said they are live or in the process of moving.
 Nearly half (46%) of the organizations surveyed are either well-advanced in their SAP transformations — or have completed their transition.

 Top departments represented include IT operations (69 respondents) and finance (22 respondents).
-One-third (34%) are in early stages of SAP business transformation, while 29% are in later stages, and 17% are fully completed.
+One-third (34%) are in early stages of SAP business transformation, while 29% are in later stages, and 17% have fully completed their moves.
 Still, 13% are in the planning stages and 4% have no plans.

 Familiarity with SAP Signavio has grown since SAP’s acquisition in 2021; in 2023, only 5% of respondents were extremely familiar, growing to 16% by 2025.